 Protect Your Staff

 Trust comes easily as you serve with others in ministry.
 They are family — your brothers and sisters in Christ.
 But by placing too much trust, by neglecting common-sense accountability structures, you may create an atmosphere of temptation for them.
 One pastor whom I greatly admire learned this lesson the hard way.
 He is not the first pastor to do so and, unfortunately, he will not be the last.
-I asked him to write a guest blog about his story hoping that our readers will take action to protect their staffs.
+I asked him to write a guest blog about his story hoping that our readers will take action to protect their staff.
 This is a great pastor from a dynamic church.
 If it could happen to him, it could happen to anybody.
 He is a wise man.
 Please take his warning to heart and make every effort to protect your own people from this temptation.

 “Do an audit and you will find financial misconduct,” said my district superintendent.
 Our elders and I protested that our executive/worship pastor would never embezzle funds.
 We were wrong.